 - Optimists aren't those who were born with a silver spoon in their mouth.
 They work hard for what they get rather than waiting for things to come to them.

 - People who are optimists usually have a lot of faith, and they put it to good use.
-They keep sugar and a glass of water available to make lemonade out of the lemons that receive in life.
+They keep sugar and a glass of water available to make lemonade out of the lemons they receive.

 A Story About Twins

 There is a story about six-year-old twin boys who wanted a horse for Christmas.
-They had talked about it for months and it on their Christmas list.
+They had talked about it for months, and it was on their Christmas list.
 When they woke up on Christmas morning, there was no horse in sight.